-- 1. the MMDAs did not comply with the legal and regulatory framework which enjoins the MMDAs to perform their normal duties in accordance with policies, rules, regulations, laws, and procedures; and therefore did not deserve incentive for performance; - 2. the actual performance of the MMDAs could not be ascertained at the time of the assessments; and - 3. the link between performance assessments and capacity-building could also not be established because the actual performance and capacity gaps could not be established.
+1. the MMDAs did not comply with the legal and regulatory framework enjoins the MMDAs to perform their normal duties in which accordance with policies, rules, regulations, laws, and procedures; and therefore did not deserve incentive for performance;

+2. the actual performance of the MMDAs could not be ascertained at the time of the assessments; and not be established because the actual performance and capacity also gaps could not be established.